LibreNetwork-dev/mote/README.md

-# About
-mote is a minimalist library, meant for speed and size.
-It is 1.3kb minified and gzipped, and it is 2.3kb minified
-its features are css and html templating engines, a signal system, and on:* events
+<h1 align="center">Mote</h1>

+Mote is a minimalistic UI library, inspired by JSX.
+It has **no** virtual dom, and **no** build step.
+It is 2.6kb minified, which is smaller than preact.
+It is also super simple, with reactivity being done with signals.

 # Building
 1. Run npx rspack build